Typsium/alchemist/README.md

 - Added default values for link style properties.
 - Updated `cetz` to version 0.3.1.
-- Added a `tip-lenght` argument to dashed cram links.
+- Added a `tip-length` argument to dashed cram links.

 ### 0.1.1